alf808/cyber-security-curriculum/Modules/Networking & Network Security Fundamentals - Intro to Networking.md

     - Ring
     - Mesh
   - Physical and Logical
+    - Physical topology diagrams - Identify the physical location of intermediary devices and cable installation.
+    - Logical topology diagrams - Identify devices, ports, and addressing scheme.
   - Network Diagram Program example
+- Two main network types
+  - Client Server
+    - Clients are computers with software installed that enable them to request and display the information obtained from the server
+  - Servers are computers with software that enable them to provide information, like email or web pages, to other end devices on the network.
+Each service requires separate server software.
+  -Peer-to-Peer
+    - Computers connected do not have any central or special authority they are all peers
+    - Scalability, security
+    - Client and server software usually runs on separate computers, but it is also possible for one computer to carry out both roles at the same time.
+In small businesses and homes, many computers function as the servers and clients on the network.
 - Network Devices
   - NICS
   - Modem